DanielFreier/ebay-listing-software/README.md

 ebay-listing-software
 =====================

-A simple ebay listing software using eBay Trading API
+A simple ebay listing software using eBay Trading API.
+The live demo is http://listers.in/

 This is still under development.
 I'm building this software as my personal project for purposes of learning following technologies: